Levintsky/ML-tutorial/NIPS2018/CNN.md

 - Invertibility of Convolutional Generative Networks from Partial Measurements (MIT)
 - An intriguing failing of convolutional neural networks and the CoordConv solution (Uber)

-## Segmentation
-- A Probabilistic U-Net for Segmentation of Ambiguous Images (DeepMind)

 ## Pruning
 - Mobile-Net
 - Synaptic Strength For Convolutional Neural Network